- UPDATED March 2026

 They hold relevant academic or clinical credentials—such as an MD, PhD, or RD—and possess a proven track record in their area of study.Commitment to Objectivity

-They share my dedication to evidence-based practice and must be free from commercial bias or affiliation with unverified wellness trends.No Conflicts of Interest
+They share our dedication to evidence-based practice and must be free from commercial bias or affiliation with unverified wellness trends.No Conflicts of Interest

 They have no financial or professional ties to any product, brand, or topic discussed within the guide.